 - 1. Do NOT work alone.
 Someone should always be around in case of an emergency. - 2.
 It is each employee's responsibility when entering different project work areas to find out what safety precautions are required.
 Stay alert. - 3.
 Safety Glasses with side shields which meet ANSI Z87.1-1989 (this includes prescription eyeglasses with side shields) shall always be worn by all personnel outside the area designated as Trailer Row.
 Using approved safety glasses that fit over prescription glasses will be acceptable.
 Flimsy plastic side shields shall not be allowed.
-Prescription glasses with or without side shields, that do not meet ANSI Z87.1-1989 are NOT safety glasses.

-- 4. Face and eye protection must be worn when chipping and grinding or where flying debris activities take place.
+Prescription glasses with or without side shields, that do not meet ANSI Z87.1-1989 are NOT safety glasses. - 4.
+Face and eye protection must be worn when chipping and grinding or where flying debris activities take place.
 Examples are but not limited to, powder actuated tools, electric or airoperated grinding tools, electric or air-operated impact tools, chop saws, masonry saws, chain saws, drilling tools going into overhead concrete, etc. - ANSI certified high visibility/reflective clothing shall be worn on the construction site.
 Shirts with sleeves (at least t-shirt length 4") and fulllength pants shall be required.
-No Shorts, No Tennis Shoes, and No Tank Tops. - Gloves/Hand Protection minimum cut level 2 or task appropriate is required to prevent injuries to hands during construction activities. - 7.
-Boots with proper leather uppers above the ankle, and hard soled and any other required or appropriate safety equipment for specified task shall be worn at all times. - 8.
-All employees on site shall wear hard hats that meet the requirements of ANSI Z89.1-1997 at all times outside the area designated as Trailer Row.
-Hard hats shall be worn in such a manner that the hat brim is positioned in front at all times.
-This policy includes truck drivers and delivery personnel.
+No Shorts, No Tennis Shoes, and No Tank Tops. - Gloves/Hand Protection minimum cut level 2 or task appropriate is required to prevent injuries to hands during construction activities. - Boots with proper leather uppers above the ankle, and hard soled and any other required or appropriate safety equipment for specified task shall be worn at all times. - 8.
+All trade partner employees, truck drivers, delivery personnel, visitors and lower tier contractors and suppliers on site shall wear safety helmets that meet the requirements of ANSI Type II or EN12492 with integrated chinstrap fastened and in conformance with manufacturer's recommendations for proper use at all times outside the area designated as Trailer Row.Hearing Protection is required by CFR 1926.101 and shall be used when required.